 - Mental health services helpline: 1800 332 388

 - Tasmanian Department of Health and Human Services – Mental health services in Tasmania

 Each health region in Victoria has its own 24-hour triage phone number.
 To get the number for your area, go to Victorian Government Health Information – Child and Adolescent Mental Health Services.
-Choose your area from the maps on the right of this page.
+Choose your area from the maps on the right of the page.

 - Mental health emergency response line: 1300 555 788 (Perth metropolitan), 1800 676 822 (Peel region)

-- WA Department of Health – About Child and Adolescent Mental Health Service
+- WA Department of Health – Child and Adolescent Mental Health Service